 Are you a baseline player?
 Or a serve-and-volley player?
 Your style of playing is a very important factor when choosing your tennis shoes.

-- If you are a baseline player then you should go for a durable sole, stable and flexible, superior cushioning, and strong lateral support for continuous side-to-side movements.
+- If you are a baseline player then you should go for a durable sole, stable and flexible, has superior cushioning, and strong lateral support for continuous side-to-side movements.

 - if you are someone who finds him/herself frequently changing the net after a serve, then you should find a shoe with highly durable toecap and flexibility.